|Bid||15.950 x 0|

 |Ask||16.100 x 0|

 |52 Week Range||12.970 - 16.890|

 |1y Target Est||N/A|

-Eni's (E) first-quarter 2018 results gain from higher production as well as increased oil and gas prices realizations, partially offset by mature field declines.
+Eni's (E) second-quarter 2018 results gain from higher production as well as increased oil and gas prices realizations, partially offset by mature field declines.